christian-coder-org/website/index.md

 features:
   - title: About
     details: A simple, free, and open source app to read the Bible.
 The app is fast, nimble, and very easy to use.
-  - title: Tweleve Bible editions
+  - title: Twelve Bible editions
     details: There are twelve different editions of the Bible including the King James and Catholic Public Domain editions, and more.
   - title: Internally funded
     details: The Christian Coder is committed to build and maintain the Bible Reader app without any external financial support or donations.
 ---

 ::::warning Apple's app store